Go To Market

 This loosening of the rules is welcomed by LGP and others in the context of social procurement priorities but, as Luke Kenny suggests, Council policies should still be applied, to avoid stakeholder criticism and to be in a position to demonstrate value for money when engaging disability employers.

 I think that these reforms are all to be welcomed for allowing Council procurement teams to function better and deliver value.
-Like Luke Kenny, whose thoughts can be found in full here, I agree that a changes like these need to be adopted with safeguards - including updated training, policies, processes and systems.
+Like Luke Kenny, whose thoughts can be found in full here, I agree that changes like these need to be adopted with safeguards - including updated training, policies, processes and systems.

 Get in touch, we'd love to hear from you.